-This is an obvious one, but if your chicken has an injured leg; it’s going to favor that side.
+This is an obvious one.
+If your chicken has an injured leg; it’s going to favor that side.
 If a bird is picked up by its feet, dropped/falls from a height and lands badly, or stepped on by children/livestock, it can damage the bird’s legs and lead to the development of a limp.

-Arthritis and/or other joint-related issues can make walking painful and difficult.
+Arthritis and/or other joint-related issues usually result in noticeable inflammation and can make walking painful and difficult.
 It would need special veterinary treatment and can stem from a bumblefoot infection.